kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ## Cleanup Job

-The Cleanup Job is a separate process for cleanup of expired or orphaned Kyma bindings, decoupled from KEB.
-It is is a cronjob that removes expired binding records from the database.
-The expired binding is determined by the **expires_at** field in the binding database record.
-If the **expires_at** field is older than the current time, the binding is considered expired and is removed from the database.
+The Cleanup Job is a separate process decoupled from KEB.
+It is a CronJob that cleans up expired or orphaned Kyma bindings from the database.
+The **expires_at** field in the binding database record determines whether a binding is expired.
+If the field is older than the current time, the binding is considered expired and removed from the database.